-The Kroc Institute makes available, on a priority basis, limited funding for summer research and study by selected peace studies doctoral students.
+- The Kroc Institute makes available, on a priority basis, limited funding for summer research and study by selected Peace Studies doctoral students.
 Although there are not sufficient funds to provide full funding for all students every summer, the Institute provides limited assistance (up to \$2,000) to help students use summers to advance their training and research.
 Possible uses of these funds include travel for pre-dissertation or dissertation-related fieldwork or archival research; summer methods training; or additional research costs such as interview transcriptions or database access.
 These funds cannot be used for equipment purchase.
-Please note that summer research awards do not cover local living expenses; these are included in calendar year stipends.

-To be eligible, students must be part of the normal funding cohort in the graduate program, finishing years one through five.
-Funding is limited, and preference will be given to students who are active in the life of the Institute (e.g. present and regular participants in PRES, participants in the DWS, and so forth).

-Research funding for those in year six will be considered on a case-by-case basis, pending availability of funds.
+Please note that summer research awards do not cover local living expenses; these are included in calendar year stipends. - To be eligible, students must be part of the normal funding cohort in the graduate program, finishing years one through five.
+Funding is limited, and preference will be given to students who are active in the life of the Institute (e.g. present and regular participants in PRES, participants in the DWS, and so forth). - Research funding for those in the summer before their sixth year will be considered on a case-by-case basis, pending availability of funds and a compelling case made for the relationship of the research to the final dissertation.